Frequently asked questions

 Pricing, trial, billing, and cancellation

-How will the free trial work after launch?
+How does the free trial work?

 When am I charged?